Hungary in World War II: Soviet occupation of Hungary

 The remaining German and Hungarian units within Budapest surrendered on 13 February 1945.
 Although the German forces in Hungary were generally defeated, the Germans had one more surprise for the Soviets.
 On 6 March 1945, the Germans launched the Lake Balaton Offensive, attempting to hold on to the Axis' last source of oil.
 It was their final operation of the war and it quickly failed.
 By 19 March 1945, Soviet troops had recaptured all the territory lost during the 13-day German offensive.

 After the failed offensive, the Germans in Hungary were eliminated.
 Most of what remained of the Hungarian Third Army was destroyed about 50 km west of Budapest between 16 and 25 March 1945.
 From 26 March and 15 April, the Soviets and Bulgarians launched the Nagykanizsa–Körmend Offensive and more Hungarian remnants were destroyed as part of Army Group South fighting alongside the 2nd Panzer Army.
 By the start of April, the Germans, with the Arrow Cross in tow, had completely vacated Hungarian soil.

+The Soviet Union established a Provisional National Government of Hungary in the Soviet-occupied city of Debrecen on 22 December 1944.
+It began forming small military units to assist the Soviet Union, the largest of which was the Volunteer Regiment of Buda.
+Following the Soviet occupation of Budapest in February 1945 and the collapse of the Iron Cross government in March, the Provisional National Government became the temporary semi-independent government of Hungary under the supervision of the Soviet Union.